nih-cfde/training-and-engagement/docs/DCC-Tutorials/MIME_types.md

     9969477031_R02C01_Red.idat: application/octet-stream
     ```

-There are multiple options to customize the result.
+There are multiple options to customize the output.
 The `--describe` or `-d` option returns the file description instead of MIME type.
 The `-D` or `--debug` option prints the logic behind choosing the MIME type for the file.

 === "Usage"